mahallawy1/EDA/README.md

 # EDA

 ## Task#1:
-As a promising digital design engineer, you are required to implement an N-bit integer (signed multiplier and divider.
+ implementing an N-bit integer (signed multiplier and divider.
 The multiplier/divider should have an input to choose whether it will multiply or divide.
 It will also have 2 inputs (a,b) each has N-bits and two outputs (m,r) N-bits as well.
 In case of multiplication, the result of multiplication will be of size 2N where the most significant N-bits will be in